Brad Tapper

-Brad Tapper (born April 28, 1978) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL) for the Atlanta Thrashers over parts of three seasons.
+Brad Tapper (born April 28, 1978) is a Canadian professional hockey coach, currently serving as the head coach of the capital of Slovakia, Bratislava, and a former professional ice hockey player (right winger).
+He played in the National Hockey League (NHL) for the Atlanta Thrashers over parts of three seasons.
 After retiring from playing, he remained active in hockey as a coach in different professional hockey organisations in the US, Canada, and Germany.
-He is currently a co-trainer with ERC Ingolstadt in the Deutsche Eishockey Liga (DEL) and was, before that, head coach of the Iserlohn Roosters, also in the DEL.
+He is currently the head coach of HC Slovan Bratislavain Slovakia and was, before that, co-trainer with ERC Ingolstadt in the Deutsche Eishockey Liga (DEL), head coach of the Iserlohn Roosters, also in the DEL.
 Previously, he worked with the Grand Rapids Griffins of the American Hockey League (AHL), spent a year as the head coach of the Adirondack Thunder in the ECHL, and was an assistant coach with the Rochester Americans (AHL), Chicago Wolves (AHL), Orlando Solar Bears (ECHL), and Florida Everblades (ECHL).

 Playing career

 As a youth, Tapper played in the 1992 Quebec International Pee-Wee Hockey Tournament with the Toronto Red Wings minor ice hockey team.

 Tapper started his career by playing for the RPI Engineers of the ECAC.
 Through his three years on the team, he managed to work his way up from third on the team in scoring in the 1997–98 season to eventually led the team in points, goals, power-play goals (10), and game-winning goals (7) during the 1999–2000 season.
 He also shared the team lead with three short-handed goals and ranked third in assists.
 He also finished that season ranked 15th in NCAA Division I in scoring, and fourth in goals.
 He also led the nation with seven game-winning goals, and shared 11th with 10 power-play goals.

 Following that season, he was signed by the Atlanta Thrashers as a free agent on April 11, 2000.
 He split his first season between the Thrashers, and their IHL affiliate, the Orlando Solar Bears.
 He played in two games during Orlando's final run for the Turner Cup.
 Following the collapse of the IHL, he continued to split his seasons between the Thrashers and their new AHL affiliate, the Chicago Wolves, helping the Wolves to their first Calder Cup victory in 2001 while setting professional career highs with the Thrashers in the 2002–03 season.